dij0s/PETAL/thesis/bachelor_thesis.typ

 The null hypothesis is hence rejected and confirms the alternative hypothesis: the larger configuration, indeed, outperforms the smaller configuration in a per-prompt basis and verifies the initial expectation that larger language models, incorporated into the AI agent solution, yield better results.

-Analyzing the per-criterion raw scores across each prompt intent (#ref(<boxplots_criterion>)) provides valuable insight into the specific areas in which the larger configuration surpasses the smaller one.
+Analyzing the per-criterion score distribution across prompt intent (#ref(<boxplots_criterion>)) provides valuable insight into the specific areas in which the larger configuration surpasses the smaller one.
 #highlight("TODO: citer potentils résultats raw")

 Boxplots enable a visual comparison of the distributions of ordinal scores, assigned to each evaluation criterion.
-The results are further grouped by prompt intent, distinguishing between factual and actionable prompts, the latter of which involve strategy planning.
+The results are further grouped by prompt intent, distinguishing between factual and actionable prompts, the latter of which involve strategy planning and greater analysis.

 The plot clearly demonstrates that the larger configuration is consistently ranked higher across all criteria, raising an important question: in which aspect of the qualitative evaluation does the larger configuration have the greatest impact ?
 #highlight("TODO: citer les chiffres a quel point mieux?")

-Data interpretation and methodology alignment show the most significant improvement, in both factual and actionable contexts.
+The mean scores, reported in #ref(<comparison_criteria>) Data interpretation and methodology alignment show the most significant improvement, in both factual and actionable contexts.
 This suggests that bigger models enhance the system's ability to interpret the geospatial data and provide actionable insights from various perspectives, identifying patterns and most importantly suggesting measures.
 #highlight("TODO: lier avec papier dans limitations?")